 Purpose:

-Insure that the NEN Gateway will erase log files which are 7 days old to meet the requirement.
+Insure that the DAPHNE will erase log files which are 7 days old to meet the requirement.

 Note: The software is actually designed to remove the 7 day old files when the system is at 26.01% free.

-DUT: Each Raid memory unit and server combination in a NENG.
+DUT: Each Raid memory unit and server combination in a DAPHNE.
 Backup servers are not tested with the RAIDs.
 This test only applies to secure side memory units.

 Configuration:

-The test is performed in parallel with the operating NENG system.
+The test is performed in parallel with the operating DAPHNE system.
 A script running from within the native Linux operating system fills up the Raid units with artificially created data files.
-Once the memory is full enough to cross the thresholds the NENG subroutines automatically work to delete the oldest files in the background.
+Once the memory is full enough to cross the thresholds the DAPHNE subroutines automatically work to delete the oldest files in the background.

 The open side memory is controlled through a “synch” software and is tested differently from the secure side.
 The open side automatically synchronizes with the secure side so overflow is implemented by mirroring the secure side.